ToWelie89/TotalRisk/README.md

 npm install
 ```

-However if you want to run on a production environment you can instead run
+However if you want to run on a production web environment you can instead run

 ```
 npm install --prod